Investment fund survey

 Going forward

-The OSC continues to explore, strategize and execute on streamlined and efficient data collection and usage.
-Our goal is to minimize duplicate requests by taking advantage of data sets already made available to us through various channels to the greatest extent possible, gain maximum insights from available datasets, build internal efficiencies and synergies as they relate to data requests, reporting and insight generation, and streamline data collection through various modern capabilities.
-We will continue to build capabilities around this within the OSC, which we believe will result in reduced burden and a better experience around this process for our participants going forward.
+The OSC continues to explore, strategize, and execute on streamlined and efficient data collection and usage.
+We will continue to build capabilities, which we believe will result in reduced burden and a better experience around this process for our participants going forward.

-The introduction of the Digital Solutions branch is one step forward towards the digital transformation of the OSC.
-By working closely with the Digital Solutions branch, we intend to modernize our business and data collection platforms and processes across the OSC to align with the strategic plans noted above.
+The introduction of the Digital Solutions branch is one step towards the digital transformation of the OSC.
+By working closely with the Digital Solutions branch, we are modernizing our business and data collection platforms and processes in alignment with the strategic plans noted above.

-To further the OSC’s mandate of contributing to financial stability and reducing systemic risk, data from the Investment Fund Survey may be shared confidentially with other regulatory agencies, such as the Bank of Canada and other Canadian Securities Administrators (CSA) jurisdictions, pursuant to existing MOUs and applicable law.
-In addition, the results of the Investment Fund Survey are published annually in order to promote greater transparency in a manner that protects IFM confidentiality.
+To further the OSC’s mandate of contributing to financial stability and reducing systemic risk, data from the Investment Fund Survey may be shared confidentially with other government departments and regulatory agencies, such as the Bank of Canada, Statistics Canada, and other Canadian Securities Administrators (CSA) jurisdictions, pursuant to existing MOUs and applicable law.
+In addition, the aggregated results of the Investment Fund Survey are published annually to promote greater transparency in a manner that protects IFM confidentiality.

 Assistance